 Where you can and can’t shop during alert level 3.

 Here’s what you need to know about services available during alert level 3.
-Level 3 kicked in at 11.59pm, Monday, 27 April 2020 and will be in place for at least two weeks.

-Other retailers can operate provided they can do so in a “contactless way”.
+Other retailers can operate provided they do so in a “contactless way”.
 This means taking online and phone orders.
 Delivery or pick-up must also be contactless.

 These rules apply to big box retailers as well as other traders such as bookshops, clothing stores and garden centres.

 Yes.
 You can order appliances – and any other consumer goods – online and get them delivered.
-Many retailers have geared up to do this.

 Cafes and restaurants can offer contactless delivery, and pick-up of food and non-alcoholic drinks.
 They can also operate drive-throughs.
 But there’s no sit-down dining as they can’t allow food to be eaten on their premises.